-The compiler shall be written itself in LJSP in a manner that will make it possible to, with further work than presented in this thesis, eventually bootstrap.
-Due to time constraints and the focus of this thesis the compiler will only be worked towards bootstrapping as a long-term goal rather than actually bootstrapping.
+The compiler shall be written itself in LJSP in a manner that will make it possible to, with further work7 than presented in this thesis, eventually bootstrap.

 The compiler shall be able to compile a naive implementation of a recursive function computing the fibonacci series, as well as a more efficient tail-recursive implementation.